coderpatros/dotnet-authenticated-httpclient/README.md

 A collection of helpers to create HttpClient instances that automatically handle authentication for you.

+They all return HttpClient instances so your favourite extension methods will work too.

 Azure AD Authenticated Http Client Example Usage
 ------------------------------------------------